imevro/react-ui/docs/styling.md

 ## Details

 The important thing here is that `styles` object itself can be **anything**!
-You're free to choose what's appropriate for the given project - be it CSS Modules, styles as plain objects or even a function.
+You're free to choose what's appropriate for the given project — be it CSS Modules, styles as plain objects or even a function.
 This also creates an interesting use case for handling components theming.

-Another aspect is that component has access to **all** of the styles (the initial `styles` object is provided without modification).
-This technique might seem sneaky, but it makes it possible to combine styles when building [composed components](/docs/layers.md).